…whoever tonight’s audience wants him to be.

 Composed of the Hoopla teachers and friends, we perform a variety of shows at the Hoopla Impro Comedy Club.

-I am a trustee of The Nursery, an improv school in London.
+I am a trustee of The Nursery, an improv company in London.

 I teach and coach other improvisers.